fatimazshaik/Signal-Squad/readme.md

+# Human Activity Detection Using Multimodal Data Documentation

-# Computer Vision Pipeline Code
+##Computer Vision Pipeline Code

-## Environment Set Up:
+### Environment Set Up:

 To run `IOU_Vector_Generation.py`, a conda environment is required to set up some dependencies.
 Follow these steps: